-Edpuzzle has several features that empower teachers to keep their students accountable and make sure that they watch their assignments and understand the content.
+Edpuzzle has several features that empower teachers to hold their students accountable and make sure that they watch their assignments and understand the content.

 Allow / Prevent Skipping

-Edpuzzle’s prevent skipping feature is a great tool to make sure your students watch the entirety of the video you've assigned them.
+Edpuzzle’s "Prevent Skipping" feature is a great tool to make sure your students watch the whole video you've assigned them.

-To use this feature, check the “prevent skipping” slider as you assign the video.
-Now, when your student needs to finish watching a video later, they can go back to where they last left off but no farther.
+To use this feature, check the “Prevent Skipping” slider as you assign the video.
+Now, when your student needs to finish watching a video later, they can go back to where they last left off but no further.

-You are also able to check the progress of each student on the videos you assigned them.
+You can also check the progress of each student on the videos you assigned them.
 To do this, open the student progress dashboard by: